-Environmental activities in 2015
+Environmental activities in 2017

 Permits for operation

 Hallsta Paper Mill has been covered by the rules on fossil carbon dioxide emissions trading since 1 January 2005.
-The mill holds a permit for emissions of greenhouse gases for the new trading period 2013–2020.
+The mill holds a permit for emissions of greenhouse gases for the current trading period 2013–2020.

 The environmental management system has been certified to ISO 14001 since 2001.